 At UCLan medical centre we really value your opinions.
 After receiving a number of complaints about the increasingly busy phone line, we decided to review the whole process to see how we can make it a simpler and a more efficient process for you.

-From September 2016 the following changes will be in effect with regards to prescription ordering:
+The following changes are in effect with regards to prescription ordering:

 - No over the desk ordering